phobos/phobos/README.md

 end
 ```

-Phobos is designed for multithreading thus the producer is always bound to the current thread.
+Phobos is designed for multithreading, thus the producer is always bound to the current thread.
 It is possible to publish messages from objects and classes, pick the option that suits your code better.
 The producer module doesn't pollute your classes with a thousand methods, it includes a single method the class and in the instance level: `producer`.

 ```ruby